nfqsolutions/pylm/docs/source/pipeline.rst

     .. figure:: _images/master_pipeline.png
         :align: center

+	Sketch of a pipeline server processing the output of a master.

 .. only:: latex

     .. figure:: _images/master_pipeline.pdf
         :align: center
         :scale: 60

+	Sketch of a pipeline server processing the output of a master.

 You can find the full example in :ref:`pipeline-master`